jkaho/employee-directory/README.md

 - Mobile number

 Additional features:
-- Search employees by name (*Note: this feature does not currently work on mobile devices*)
+- Search employees by name
 - Filter employees by state/territory and/or age group
 - Sort employees by first name, last name or age in ascending or descending order